-Can you believe that the first time I ever had black beans was sometime in my twenties!
-I don’t think we had black beans in Israel when I was a child.
-But even when I first introduced to them I was a bit skeptical.
-I thought they added something to the dish that made them black.
-But once I went black, there was no going back.
-Now they are my favorite beans (and Alex’s too).
+Second, can you believe that the first time I ever had black beans was sometime in my mid-twenties?
+It was in Benny Burrito restaurant in New York City.
+I don’t think we had ever even seen them until I moved to America.
+I don’t think we had black beans in Israel when I was a kid.
+I was a bit intimidated by them for a while because I thought that they were unnaturally black.
+That restaurants added squid ink or something to make them black.
+Once you go black there is no way back.

-I found this recipe in an Israeli cookbook, written by two beautiful Israelis women, who are the owner of one of the best restaurants in Tel Aviv, Orna & Ella, (the restaurant is named after them.)
-If you plan to visit in Israel, write down this name.
-The food in the restaurant is made with local, seasonal ingredients, and the cakes are divine!
+I found this recipe in an Israeli cookbook, written by two beautiful Israeli women, who are the owners of one of the best restaurants in Tel Aviv, Orna & Ella.
+If you visit Israel you must go there and have their sweet potato gnocchi and their apple Calvados cake.
+The food is insanely fresh, seasonal and delicious!

 Black Bean Soup